aphilippartd/computeless-rag/README.md

 ```

 #### 3.2.4 Search Embeddings Function (`searchEmbeddingsFunction.js`)
-With an embedding in hand, this function searches the Pinecone database to find the most relevant entries.
-It uses an HTTP data source to perform this query, fetching data that closely matches the user’s initial inquiry based on the embeddings generated previously.
+With the embedding ready, this function searches the Pinecone database for the most relevant entries.
+It uses an HTTP data source to perform the query, retrieving data that closely matches the user's initial inquiry based on the previously generated embeddings.

 ```javascript
 import { util } from '@aws-appsync/utils'